21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Just outside the Old Town, the Art Museum of Georgia, as well as the Georgian National Museum are also rumoured to be very good.

-Head here at this time to see the performance and afterwards enjoy a drink in one of the lovely bars and cafes around.
+Head to the Wonky Clock to see its performance and afterwards enjoy a drink in one of the lovely bars and cafes around to soak up the Old Town ambience.

-Speaking of which, checking out some of the great bars and restaurants in the Old Town is certainly one of the best things to do in Tbilisi.
+Speaking of which, checking out some of the great restaurants in the Old Town is certainly one of the best things to do in Tbilisi.

-The Schuchman Wine Bar and nearby Jazz Café are both good options within this area, as are Machakhela and Gorgaslai.
+The Schuchman Wine Bar, Veliaminov, Shavi Coffe Roasters and nearby Jazz Café are all good options to eat and drink within this area, as are Machakhela and Gorgaslai.

 At this last one, you can often see traditional Georgian dancing too if that’s your kinda thing!

-Eating and drinking are definitely 2 of my top things to do in Georgia full stop, so don’t miss out on the capital’s finest selection!
+Eating is definitely one of my top things to do in Georgia full stop, so don’t miss out on the capital’s finest selection!

-Having been conquered, burnt, ransacked and then rebuilt more times than I care to count, Tbilisi’s Old Town really is an emblem of this city’s defiant spirit.
+Having been conquered, burnt, ransacked and then rebuilt more times than anyone cares to count, Tbilisi certainly has a defiant spirit that has endured among its community until today.

-A commercial hub since the Medieval times, this was a popular stopping spot for people journeying from the east to the west, carrying goods, religions and anything else they could load up on!
+Sitting at the edge of the Old Town, this place has been a commercial hub since the Medieval times and was a popular stopping spot for people journeying from the east to the west on the Silk Road trade route, carrying goods, religions and anything else they could load up on!

-Several caravanserais could be found here in days gone by (a place where travellers of the Silk Road could stop for the night) and to this day, the city has both a deeply layered identity and a welcoming approach to strangers.
+Several caravanserais could be found here in days gone by (a place where travellers of the Silk Road could stop for the night) and to this day, meaning this part of the city has both a deeply layered identity and a welcoming approach to strangers.

 Hitting up some sort of hot spa / hot spring / mineral baths is always one of my favourite things to do anywhere, let alone when it’s set in the middle of one of my favourite cities!